nouhoum/ansible-ec2-play/README.md

 * `bootstrap`: secures an EC2 Ubuntu AMI.
 Requires `sudo`.
 * `playenv`: sets play dependencies (pvm, java) including Authbind so Play can use port 80 without root privileges.
 Requires `sudo`.
-* `deploy`: clones a Play project from a Git repository and deploys it on the machine.
-No sudo required.
+* `deploy`: clones a Play project from a Git repository and deploys it on the machine. `sudo` is not required.

 * Run individual Ansible scripts this way:
 ````